-A concussion is a type of traumatic brain injury that most often occurs in contact sports such as football and soccer.
-It is caused by a powerful blow to the body or the head that shakes the brain inside the skull, possibly damaging nerves.
-When this happens, the brain may not function normally, causing problems with vision, hearing, balance and memory.
+A concussion is a brain injury caused by a blow to the head or body that shakes the brain inside the skull.
+This leads to changes in the way the brain functions.
+Concussions can cause problems with vision, balance and memory.

-What are the signs and symptoms of Pediatric Concussions?
+What are the signs and symptoms of Pediatric Concussion?

 - Slurred speech